garrandall/popular-music-data/tracks/same-bitches-post-malone-g-eazy-yg.md

 I'm tryna do it for the brother like Motown baby
 She fucked the L.A.
 Laker for the record
-She fucked a Dodger baseball player for the record Fucked the head of my record label (ooh)
+She fucked a Dodger baseball player for the record Fucked the head of my record label (oh
 How you think she been so stable?
 Ah damn, ah damn, but she down to fuck
 Designer everything, Benz Truck